CDCgov/NEDSS-Helm/local-deploy/README.md

 ## Accessing Applications
 The goal of this deployment is give developers access to resources in their local environments similar to those in a production setting.
 As such services are intended, where possible, to be accessed via localhost.
 Below is a list of microservices and how to access them should they be deployed in your local Kubernetes cluster.

+1. NBS application (modern login) - http://nbs.localdev.me
-1. nifi - in your browser naviaget to https://localhost/nifi/login
+2. nifi - in your browser naviaget to https://localhost/nifi/login

 helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace